tstih/more/README.md

 }
 ~~~

-Functions accept parameters of types SecurityRole, SecurityPermission, and/or SecurityCategory
+Functions accept parameters of types SecurityRole, SecurityPermission, and SecurityCategory
 which are all derived from `KeyNamePair` and must contain two values:
  * a display name, and
  * a unique identifier.